 "Sea Turtle & Trash Talk"

-The first community outreach program was on Earth Day 2018 at Ft.
-Clinch State Park.
-While volunteering on Ft.
-Clinch’s Sea Turtle Patrol Team, Amy shared valuable information about sea turtles with the members of the local Girl Scout Troop #729.
+Our first Earth Day event was held in 2018 at Fort Clinch State Park.
+While volunteering on Fort Clinch’s Sea Turtle Patrol Team, Amy shared valuable information about sea turtles with the members of the local Girl Scout Troop #729.
 The scout members learned about the importance of keeping beaches clean and took home turtle stickers, paper drinking straws, pencils, and sea shells.

 Wild Amelia Festival